ericauld/TodoList/README.md

 ### What Installation Does

 The installer will check that you have the required programs before installing (by simply checking that the shell knows the commands `git`, `gcc`, and so forth).

-### React

-First, you need to [install](https://classic.yarnpkg.com/en/docs/install/#mac-stable) Yarn package manager.
-Then you can navigate to the project directory in the terminal, and run the command `yarn install`.
-It should create a folder `<project-directory>/node_modules`, where the necessary packages are installed.
-There is a `yarn.lock` file in the repository, which instructs Yarn which packages are necessary.

-### Go

-To run the server, you should [have Go installed](http://golang.org/doc/install.html) on your machine.
-You should also have the [Go MySQL driver](https://github.com/go-sql-driver/mysql) installed.

-### MySQL

-Currently the app is set up to run off a MySQL database hosted on your local machine.
-Therefore, you should create a database to hold your todo items.
-Currently the only requirement of the database is that is has a table called `tasks` which has a field called `title`, which is a `VARCHAR(255)`.

-Running the command

-    go run <project-dir>/main.go <project-dir>/database.go

-will log you into your database and start the server.
-You may care to look at the function `database.go::getLoginString`, where the login string is formatted.
-There you will see that the username is currently set to `root`, the port is set to `3306`, and the database title is set to `TodoList`.
-All of these are adjustable, of course.
-The password for the database is read in from a file called `password.txt`, which you should create in the project directory.
-It should have nothing but the password in it (and no newline afterward).
-It has already been placed in `.gitignore` for you.
+If you do, it will check whether you have Go and MySQL installed (by the same method).
+If either of them are missing, it will ask you if you want to install them.

+Then the installer will install `go-mysql-driver`.
+And it will run the command `yarn install`, which looks at the `yarn.lock` file and installs the dependencies it sees there.

+Finally, the installer will configure MySQL and set up an appropriate database for the app.
+It will find the temporary password that was created for you when MySQL was installed, and prompt you to replace it with a password of your own.
+Then it will setup a login path for you on MySQL, so you don't have to keep putting in your password.
+Then it will create a database for you, and insert a dummy item into it.

 ## Operation